ajanin/uni2ascii/README.md

     > echo і lоѵе üńісοdе | uni2ascii
     i love unicode

-The default action is to leave in any non-ascii that `uni2ascii.py` doesn't know about.
+The default action is to leave untouched any non-ascii that `uni2ascii.py` doesn't know about.
 This can be overridden with command line arguments.
 Call `uni2ascii -h` for help.

 You can also call from python: